 Are you nervous about what products to use on your precious baby at bath time?
 Are you wondering how to keep their skin and hair clean, soft, and healthy?

 There’s nothing like the softness of a baby’s skin and the peach fuzz on their head, but because it is so new and sensitive it also needs extra-special care.
-If you’re wondering what the best products are to keep your baby clean without irritating their sensitive skin, read on.
+If you’re looking for the best baby bath products to keep your little one clean without irritating their sensitive skin, read on.

 Quick ComparisonOur Top Baby Bath Product Picks of 2019 Read Full Reviews

 Why Use Gentle Shampoos and Washes?

 When your baby is first born, you could probably spend hours running your hands over their soft skin, or inhaling their sweet, new-baby scent.
 However, their skin and scalp are much more susceptible to damage, drying, and the absorption of foreign substances (1).